• Skip to primary navigation

 Day 6: Travel to La Fortuna

-Today is a travel day and the second destination on this one month Costa Rica road trip is La Fortuna.
-The drive from Puerto Viejo to La Fortuna takes around 5 hours depending on traffic.
+Today is a travel day and the second destination on this one month Costa Rica road trip is La Fortuna, the main town near Arenal Volcano.

-We recommend to leave before noon so you can get to La Fortuna before dark.
+We recommend to leave around mid morning so you can get to La Fortuna before dark.
 Early is best however, since there is a lot of traffic out of Puerto Viejo during the day.

 La Fortuna Hotel Recommendations

-• Hotel El Secreto: Cute little hotel in La Fortuna town.
+• Hotel El Secreto: Cute little hotel in La Fortuna town, cheaper/mid range with hot breakfast included.

 • Arenal Observatory Lodge – Best lodge for nature lovers.
 Has the closest view of the volcano and has their own hiking trails, waterfall and hanging bridge.

-• Los Lagos Hotel: Beautiful hot springs, rooms and property with their own frog sanctuary.
+• Los Lagos Hotel: Beautiful hot springs, rooms and property, popular with families.

 • The Springs Resort & Spa: Luxury hotel with their own outdoor center, two separate hot springs sections and beautiful rooms with a stunning volcano view.

 If you’re on your honeymoon or want to splurge on a nice hotel, La Fortuna is one of the best places to do so!
-You can find a handful of luxury, five star hotels.
+You can find a handful of luxury hotels here.

 Day 7, 8 & 9: La Fortuna

-La Fortuna is the adventure capital of Costa Rica and the amount of amazing things to do is endless.
-You can go canyoning, hiking, rafting, ziplining, horseback riding, tubing, ATV’ing, mountain biking and so much more!
-It also has great hiking and birdwatching.
+La Fortuna is the adventure capital of Costa Rica and the amount of amazing things to do is endless, such as canyoning, hiking, rafting, ziplining, horseback riding, tubing, ATV’ing, mountain biking and so much more!

 Things to do in La Fortuna: Arenal Volcano hik (big picture), canyoning (top right), La Fortuna waterfall (bottom right), hanging bridges (bottom left) and river safari float